 Yes, but… Our tours are generally designed for those seriously interested in military history.
 There is limited down time, and the option of staying at a hotel in town is not always viable.

-For 2022 we are trying to make our 5-day (+2) tours a bit more spouse friendly.
-We pledge that at least half of our hotel nights will be in large towns / small cities, making it easier for those less interested to “opt-out” for a day or two.
-We also pledge that we will structure at least two cultural events into the tour.
+We are trying to make our longer tours a bit more spouse friendly.
+We try to arrange that at least half of our hotel nights will be in large towns / small cities, making it easier for those less interested to “opt-out” for a day or two.
+We also attempt to structure at least two cultural events into the tour.
 Depending on the region, this could include visits: to unique churches or other buildings; to alcohol producers (champagne, calvados, etc.); or to Mirabelle orchards, dairies, specialty food producers, etc. It could also include dinners with key locals and their spouses.

 Are your tours children friendly?